 On Your Side

-Side sleeping involves lying with your head on your pillow and your legs stretched out or slightly curved.
+Side sleeping involves lying with your head on your pillow with your legs stretched out or slightly curved.
 Sleeping on your side is a great option for people who want to reduce snoring.
 This sleep position can also offer health benefits, like improving digestion and reducing the effects of heartburn.
 However, sleeping on one side more than the other can put additional strain on your jaw, shoulder, and hip joints on that side.
 This can lead to stiffness, tightness, and pain on one side more than the other during your day.
+Side sleeping with supportive pillows can be beneficial for how to fix bad posture while sleeping.

 In the Fetal Position